Skip to main content

 When a get_products request is received, the publisher should:

-2. Extract advertiser and category information
+2. Extract brand and category information

 3. Check against publisher policies